 Vehicles not moved for snow removal will be towed at the owner's expense.

-Payment for parking fines should be sent to, or dropped off at, the Student Services Center on the first floor of Woodruff Hall.
+Payment for parking fines should be sent to, or dropped off at, the Financial & Registration Services on the first floor of Woodruff Hall.
 Payment can also be mailed to:

-Checks should be made payable to Castleton State College.
+Checks should be made payable to Castleton University.
 Please return a copy of the ticket with your check in order to ensure proper credit to your account.

 If there are unpaid parking fines on your account, your transcripts may be withheld, you will not be able to graduate, and your vehicle is subject to towing.